JohanVeldhuis/johanveldhuis.github.io/_posts/2013-11-02-troubleshooting-federated-sharing-deel-ii.md

   * _ex12t:Month:_ the standard month: in this case 3
   * _ex12t:DayOfWeek:_ the day for which you want to know the availability: in this case Sunday
   * _ex12t:DaylightTime:_ I haven’t figured out this one but it looks like it has something to do with the winter/summer time
-  * _ex12t:Address:_ the smtp address of the user for which you want to know the availability: in this case <johan.@johanveldhuis.nl>
+  * _ex12t:Address:_ the smtp address of the user for which you want to know the availability: in this case <johan.@myuclab.nl>
   * _ex12Routingtype:_ the transport method which is used for sending the actual request once you hit the send button and your CAS will deliver it to the mailbox of the user determined in the ex12t:Address: in this case smtp
   * _ex12t:AttendeeType:_ the type of attendee this can be either required or optional: in this case required
   * _ex12t:FreeBusyViewOptions:_ contains the meeting specific details